acoppes/acoppes/site/_drafts/draft-endofyear-2025.markdown

 For the next year the idea is to work hard and consistent on both projects, Cleared Hot needs to be ready for a full release and Ship Miner should at least get an Early Access one.

 Another thing I want is too try to get more time to work on prototypes and jams again just for fun, improvement and learning.
 And maybe, just maybe, get an idea for a next project while doing so.
+Doing procedural generation for Ship Miner asteroids was super interesting and I would love to learn more about that next year (maybe I should join a [procjam](https://itch.io/jam/procjam)).

-I would love to go to a gamedev conference outside my country this year, it's been a while since I go to something else than the local events.
+I would love to go to a gamedev conference outside my country this year to personally connect with more people.
+It's been a while since I go to something else than the local events.

 That's it for now, no big plans for 2026 more than just continue with what I am doing, 2025 was a rough year with lows and highs.